Rape investigation: Circumstances and type of rape

 Abrasions, bruises and lacerations on the victim help elucidate how a rape was carried out.
 8 to 45 percent of victims show evidence of external trauma, most commonly at the mouth, throat, wrists, arms, breasts and thighs: trauma to these sites comprise approximately two thirds of injuries, while trauma to the vagina and perineum account for approximately 20 percent.

 Recent coitus can be determined by performing a vaginal wet-mount microscopy examination (or oral/anal if indicated) for detection of motile sperm, which are seen on the slide if less than three hours have elapsed since ejaculation.
 However, only one-third of sexual assaults result in ejaculation into a body orifice.
-Further, the alleged assailant may have had a vasectomy or have experienced sexual dysfunction (roughly 50 percent of assailants suffer from impotence or ejaculatory dysfunction).
+Further, the assailant may have had a vasectomy or have experienced sexual dysfunction (roughly 50 percent of assailants suffer from impotence or ejaculatory dysfunction).
 In addition, acid phosphatase levels in high concentrations is a good indicator of recent coitus.
 Acid phosphatase is found in prostatic secretions and activity decreases with time and is usually absent after 24 hours.
 Prostate-specific antigen (PSA) may be detected within a 48-hour period.
 The seminal fluid of vasectomized men also contains a significant PSA level.
 Nonmotile sperm may be detected even beyond 72 hours after intercourse depending on staining techniques.